gustavnavar/Grid.Blazor/docs/blazor_odata/Localization.md

 * There was an error creating the new item
 * There was an error deleting this item
 * There was an error updating this item
+* You must select the row you want to delete
+* You must select the row you want to view
+* You must select the row you want to edit

 [<- Setup initial column filtering](Setup_initial_column_filtering.md) | [Data annotations ->](Data_annotations.md)